 Question Answer What is Price Tolerance?
 Price Tolerance allows you to determine the amount of slippage you will accept on any Market Orders.
 Slippage is the difference between the price quoted at the time the Market Order is submitted and the price quoted when the Market Order is executed.
 In this way during 'fast markets' or adverse market conditions there is a greater opportunity to execute a Trade on or around the requested Trade level, depending on the Price Tolerance set.
 Price slippage may be impacted by the conditions of margin close out and negative balance protection For example if the Price Tolerance on EUR/USD was set at 2 pips and our quoted price was 1.45382 - 1.45402, should the underlying Market suddenly move, any Market Orders to buy would automatically be filled up to a level of 1.45422 and any sell orders completed down to 1.45362.
-Alternatively if the Market moves in favour of the Trade, i.e. moves Price Tolerance can be changed for the relevant Market on the SFA Trading Platform from a 'drop down list' after selecting the Market Information icon.
+Alternatively if the Market moves in favour of the Trade, i.e. moves down as a buy Order is submitted, price improvements will be given extending beyond the Price Tolerance levels.
+Price Tolerance can be changed for the relevant Market on the SFA Trading Platform from a 'drop down list' after selecting the Market Information icon or through the Advanced ticket.
 How do I change my Price Tolerance?
 Once the Price Tolerance is set it will continue to be the default amount until further changes.
-You should note that when your Account is initially opened, it may already have Price Tolerance default values for each Market.
+You should note that when your Account is initially opened, the default on the platform is set to "Market Order" for each market.
 Positions can be opened by either buying or selling a CFD, depending on whether you require a Long or Short position.
 How do I open and close a positions?
 Open Positions can be closed by executing a Trade which is the equal and opposite position to the Open Position.
 That is, purchase a Long CFD to close a Short position, or sell a Short CFD to close a Long position.
 Typically you can trade (open and close positions) on the Trading Platform, which may be accessed through electronic means such as a web browser or mobile devices.
 If these are not available, you are able to only close positions over the telephone.

 Question Answer

 The costs involved in opening a CFD will vary depending on the Product traded.

 Costs may include:

 - Transaction Fee,

 Daily Financing Fee

 - Bid - Offer Spread

 Guaranteed Stop-loss order (GSLO) fee

-Mind and the contributed of the CFD-0 Share CFD borrowing costs
+What are the costs involved with trading CFDs?
+Share CFD borrowing costs

-What are the costs involved with trading CFDs? - FX rollovers
+FX rollovers

 - Conversion fee

-- Inactivity fee
+Inactivity fee

 - Financial Transaction Tax

 Other administration fee

 See Section 14 for full details of the costs associated with trading CFDs.

 How are contracts priced?
 The prices of the contracts traded with us are generally based on the prices of the Underlying Instrument to which the contracts relate.

-A further discussion of the pricing is set out in Section 5.5
+A further discussion of the pricing is set out in Section 5.5.

 As with all leveraged investments, CFD trading can be risky and is not appropriate for everyone.
 There are a number of types of risk that you should be aware of before beginning to trade, including the possibility of losing more money than you invest.
 Some of these types of risk include:

-- Leverage risk;
+Leverage risk;

-- Close out risk;
+Close out risk;

 Counterparty risk

 What are the risks involved in CFD trading?
 Operational and system risk;

 Market price and volatility risk;

 Segregated account risk;

 - FX risk;

 Operational Risk and;

 External market price risk.

 Please refer to Section 3 for further information.